storyblok/nuxtdoc/README.md

 - [x] Add images to the real documentation
 - [x] Feature List
 - [x] Better Teaser Background Image
+- [ ] Switch from Draft to Published content version
+- [ ] Actually use Cached API Calls
 - [ ] Highlight JS
 - [ ] More general styles
 - [ ] Use variable in styles